hilal288/svauto/README.md

     cd ~/svauto
     ./build-scripts/packer-build-centos7.sh

+*NOTE: those O.S.
+Images have Cloud Init support and its file system grows automatically in a Cloud Environment!*

-NOTE: You can edit those small scripts and add "--dry-run" to svauto.sh line, this way, it doesn't run Packer, it only outputs the Packer template and the related Ansible's files for that Packer build.
-Then, you can run "cd ~/svauto ; packer build packer/build-something-XXXX-packer-files/something-packer.yaml" later, if you want.
+*NOTE: You can edit those small scripts and add "--dry-run" to svauto.sh line, this way, it doesn't run Packer, it only outputs the Packer template and the related Ansible's files for that Packer build.
+Then, you can run "cd ~/svauto ; packer build packer/build-something-XXXX-packer-files/something-packer.yaml" later, if you want.*

+### Building Sandvine Product's Images

+Now that we know how to build very basic CentOS and Ubuntu Images, let's extend this idea, by using more Ansible's Roles, to install more things on the O.S.
+Images.

+*NOTE: Go to ~/svauto subdirectory to run the next commands.*

+PTS on CentOS 7:

+    ./build-scripts/packer-build-centos7-svpts.sh

+PTS on CentOS 6:

+    ./build-scripts/packer-build-centos6-svpts.sh

+SDE on CentOS 7:

+    ./build-scripts/packer-build-centos7-svsde.sh

+SDE on CentOS 6

+    ./build-scripts/packer-build-centos6-svsde.sh

+SPB on CentOS 6:

+    ./build-scripts/packer-build-centos6-svspb.sh

+NDA on CentOS 7:

+    ./build-scripts/packer-build-centos7-svnda.sh

+SPB on CentOS 7:

+    ./build-scripts/packer-build-centos7-svspb.sh

+TCP Accelerator on CentOS 7:

+    ./build-scripts/packer-build-centos7-svtcpa.sh

+TSE on CentOS 7:

+    ./build-scripts/packer-build-centos7-svtse.sh

+### Cleaning it up

+To remove the remporary files, run:

+    cd ~/svauto
+    ./svauto.sh --clean-all